How Much is IVF in Mexico? Complete Cost Guide, Safety & Success Rates for 2025

 - Advanced Fertility Center Cancun

-The entire process typically requires 2-3 weeks in Mexico, though this varies by clinic and treatment protocol.
-Clinics in Tijuana often highlight that their proximity to the US border allows patients to continue working while undergoing treatment, requiring only specific days for key procedures.
+Tijuana advantage: Proximity to US border allows patients to work while undergoing treatment, requiring only specific days for key procedures.

 Language and Communication

-- Ask about the availability of English-speaking doctors and coordinators
+- Confirm availability of English-speaking doctors and coordinators

 - Look for clinics with dedicated international patient coordinators